-Taking your precious babies to the doctor can be a harrowing experience, but with a little preparation, it can go as smoothly as a baby’s bottom.
+Taking your precious baby to the doctor can be a harrowing experience, but with a little preparation, it can go as smoothly as a baby’s bottom.
 Here are some tips for getting your children, and yourself, ready for your next visit:

 1) Prepare your children in advance by reading books about going to the doctor, so they know what to expect.
-This is especially important for toddlers, who are old enough to remember prior visits involving shots, but is also good for babies and older children.
+This is especially important for toddlers, who are old enough to remember prior visits involving shots, but is also good for older children.
 Try to do this far in advance of any appointment, such as having a regular bedtime story about visiting the doctor, so your child considers it a regular thing.
 If your child loves a certain character, e.g. Elmo or Dora, read them a book involving that character’s visit to the doctor.
 Otherwise, I recommend books like the Usborne First Experiences series.
 I pinned links to these books (and others) on my pinterest boards (http://pinterest.com/motek42/).

 2) Get a doctor play set and have your child practice using the stethoscope, otoscope (ear light), and other tools on their family members and stuffed animals.